fulatin/simpleCube/Readme.md

 # simpleCube

-a simple cube using opengl
+a simple Rubik's Cube using opengl